 Individual therapy sessions take place in a one-on-one setting.
 Group therapy is unlike individual therapy in that the sessions take place in a group setting.
 Family therapy sessions involve the recovering individual and their family members.
 While these and other evidence-based therapies differ in method and setting, they can all be beneficial in addressing dual diagnoses.

-An essential benefit of a dual diagnosis program is that you can get immediate access to a psychiatrist instead of having to wait for an outpatient appointment.
+An essential benefit of a dual diagnosis treatment program is that you can get immediate access to a psychiatrist instead of having to wait for an outpatient appointment.
 Our treatment team is also well-versed in recognizing and treating mental health symptoms that typically worsen during detox.

 Your treatment plan may also involve the following services: